Cookies on the Gambling Commission website

 Latest gambling statistics published

 Gambling industry statistics are published twice a year (in May and November) with the latest statistics covering the period between October 2018 – September 2019.
-(Please note that the data covered in these industry statistics does not include the Covid-19 period).
+(Please note that the data covered in these industry statistics does not include the coronavirus period).

 Headline findings include: